salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.quick.md

 # flags.job-id.summary

-Job ID of the quick deployment.
+Job ID of the validated deployment to quick deploy.

 # flags.job-id.description